 The WA Government website is also a good source of information.

 Continues to be guided by the Federal Government and Department of Health WA (DoH) in relation to appropriate responses relating to the COVID-19/Coronavirus issue.

 The Shire regrets any disappointment or inconvenience, but its highest priority is the health and wellbeing of the community and visitors to the Shire.

 In line with advice from the State Department of Communities, the Shire will be acting as a conduit for information and assist where appropriate.

-Signage has been installed at various Shire facilities to remind members of the public not to enter if they have recently returned from overseas, are felling unwell, or have been in close contact with a confirmed case of COVID-19.
+Signage has been installed at various Shire facilities to remind members of the public not to enter if they are felling unwell, or have been in close contact with a confirmed case of COVID-19.